-SCLTC's enrollment of First Time Freshman for Fall 2012 was 217.
-There were 171 students from the Fall Cohort which enrolled for Spring 2013 thereby giving SCLTC a retention rate of 79.0%.
-The targeted retention rate for Year 3 is 80.2%.
-Although the college did not reach the targeted rate, the rate falls within the 2% tolerance level.
+SCLTC's enrollment of First Time Freshman for Fall 2012 was 137.
+There were 96 students from the Fall Cohort who enrolled in Spring 2013 thereby giving SCLTC a retention rate of 70.1%.
+The targeted retention rate for Year 4 is 80.4%.
+There are several factors which contributed to SCLTC not obtaining the targeted retention rate.
+However, when using the 2 vs. 3 method, SCLTC does meet the targeted measure.